Rose Pruning Basics

 - Follow the basic pruning guidelines above, but prune more lightly and do not worry about removing thin stems.

-Knockout Roses and Ground Cover Roses:
+Knockout Roses and Shrub Roses:

 - When you are done, CLEAN UP, CLEAN UP, CLEAN UP! (see description above)